 The first death from COVID-19 occurred on Feb 29, 2020.
 Then came the debacle at a long-term care facility in Kirkland, WA.
 The words ’community spread’ and ‘travel restrictions’ started being used frequently in the media.
 The death count rose, and we started seeing cases in neighboring hospitals.
 All the while the drumbeat that I kept hearing in my head became louder and louder.

-March 22, 2020…that was a forgettable day for me.
+March 22, 2020…that was an unforgettable day for me.
 I was working in the ICU and got a call about a COVID-19 patient who had been in the hospital for a few days and ‘was tiring out’ and needed intubation.
 My heartbeat rose about 20 points.
 My face felt flushed.
 I walked up to appropriate floor.
-I put on my PPE; my hospital had provided CAPRs., gowns, gloves, show covers – I was lucky.
+I put on my PPE; my hospital had provided CAPRs, gowns, gloves, shoe covers – I was lucky.
 I took my time donning my ‘armor’, making sure that I was well protected from this invisible enemy.
 I evaluated the patient and agreed that intubation was the appropriate plan.
-I walked out the room and doffed appropriately.
+I walked out of the room and doffed appropriately.
 I gathered the nurse, respiratory therapist and pharmacist, and we went about with the intubation.
 I don’t think I have even felt apprehension as I did for my first COVID-19 intubation.
 This was no ordinary intubation.
 There would be no ‘bagging’, the patient would have to be paralyzed and sedated to decrease the risk of aerosolization and it would have to be very quick.
 I was surprised at how ‘smoothly’ the procedure went.
-I am not sure what I expected – a giant visible viral ball to jump out at me when I looked at the vocal cords!!!
-I am not sure, but I walked out of the room intact and hopefully virus free??
+I am not sure what I expected – a giant visible viral ball to jump out at me when I looked at the vocal cords!!!…. but I walked out of the room intact and hopefully virus free??

 I made sure to doff again.
 I made sure to wash my hands more carefully than I even had.
 I made sure to change my hospital scrubs immediately – something I have never done after an intubation.
 I could ‘feel’ the viral particles crawling all over me; or was it just my heightened state of apprehension and fear??